Alexis Bennett is Lecturer in Music in the Department of Music at Goldsmiths, and a visiting supervisor at the University of Cambridge.

-Alexis Bennett completed his doctoral research at Goldsmiths after studying at the University of Edinburgh, Royal College of Music, and Guildhall School.
+He completed his doctoral research at Goldsmiths after studying at the University of Edinburgh, Royal College of Music, and Guildhall School.

-As a composer he works primarily with poets, filmmakers, and animators, and his music has been broadcast on BBC Radio 3, Channel 4, TCM and at major film festivals throughout the world, including Cannes, London, and Edinburgh.
+As a composer he works primarily with poets, filmmakers, and animators, and his music has been broadcast on BBC Radio 3, Channel 4, TCM, and at major film festivals throughout the world, including Cannes, London, and Edinburgh.
 His opera The Electrictionary premiered at Kings Place in August 2015 as part of the Tête à Tête festival.

 Alexis is also active on the folk scene as a ceilidh caller and fiddler, and is a member of the London-based old-time band The Croshaw Family.